bogdanvuk/pygears/docs/blog/riscv/my_first_instruction.rst

 Instruction format
 ------------------

-The ``addi`` instruction has an "Integer Register-Immediate" format, aka the "I-type" format shown on the image below. :v:`2` The instruction is executed by adding the value of the 12 bit immediate field ``imm`` to the value read from the register specified by the ``rs1`` field.
+The ``addi`` instruction has an "Integer Register-Immediate" format, aka the "I-type" format shown below. :v:`2` The instruction is executed by adding the value of the 12 bit immediate field ``imm`` to the value read from the register specified by the ``rs1`` field.
 The result is then truncated to ``XLEN`` bits and stored into the register specified by the ``rd`` field.

 .. figure:: images/integer-register-immediate-instruction.png
    :align: center